danieltjw/aifutures/README.md

 [Abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels), will give us more freedom to be weird and unconventional and free us from the cruel need to harass and control weird and less conventional individuals.

-_In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will encourage more unconventionality as weirdness increases the creation of information value._
+_In the Partnership Scenario, a Artificial Super Intelligence will encourage more unconventionality as weirdness increases the creation of information value._

 ---